-- Q161.3.
+Q161.3.
 M2010.
 How would Patient/Caregiver High-Risk Drug Education for M2010 be impacted for patients living in assisted living where the medications are managed by facility staff?
-[Q&A EDITED 05/22; EDITED 10/16; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q19] - A161.3.
-When completing M2010 Patient/Caregiver High-Risk Drug Education, for patients residing in an assisted living facility, it may be appropriate to educate the patient and/or the staff administering the medication on the topics included in each item.
+[Q&A EDITED 05/22; EDITED 10/16; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q19]

+A161.3.
+When completing M2010 - Patient/Caregiver High-Risk Drug Education, for patients residing in an assisted living facility, it may be appropriate to educate the patient and/or the staff administering the medication on the topics included in each item.
 As with patients who live at home, the decision to direct the teaching to the patient, caregiver, or both should be made by the assessing clinician, based on the specific circumstances.
-For the purposes of selecting a response, the facility staff would be considered caregivers. - Q161.4.
+For the purposes of selecting a response, the facility staff would be considered caregivers.

+Q161.4.
 M2010.
 If agency staff other than the assessing clinician provided education to the patient/caregiver on high-risk medications, could this education include an office nurse giving the education over the phone to the patient?
-[Q&A EDITED 05/22; EDITED 10/18; EDITED 10/16; EDITED 04/15; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q20] - A161.4.
+[Q&A EDITED 05/22; EDITED 10/18; EDITED 10/16; EDITED 04/15; ADDED 01/11; Previously CMS OCCB Q&A 01/10 Q20]

+A161.4.
 A clinician other than the assessing nurse or therapist may provide drug education by phone to the patient and/or caregiver.
-When agency staff other than the assessing clinician provide medication education to the patient/caregiver, this information may be communicated to the assessing clinician for consideration so that the appropriate response for M2010 Patient/Caregiver High-Risk Drug Education may be selected. - Q161.5.
+When agency staff other than the assessing clinician provide medication education to the patient/caregiver, this information may be communicated to the assessing clinician for consideration so that the appropriate response for M2010 - Patient/Caregiver High-Risk Drug Education may be selected.

+Q161.5.
 M2010.
-When scoring M2010 Patient/Caregiver High-Risk Drug Education, does the clinician need to follow up a response of 1 Yes with a list of all high-risk medications they educated the patient/caregiver on, or is it acceptable to score this item as 1 Yes either with "all" listed or is any additional documentation required at all?
-[Q&A EDITED 05/22; EDITED 10/16; ADDED 04/15; Previously CMS Qtrly Q&A 10/14 Q12] - A161.5.
-It would be expected that instructions on ALL high-risk medications would be documented in the clinical record following agency policy. - Q162.
-[Q&A RETIRED 09/09; Duplicative of OASIS Guidance Manual] - Q162.1.
-[Q&A RETIRED 05/22; Item deleted from OASIS] - Q162.2.
-[Q&A RETIRED 10/16; changed look back period in C2] - Q162.3., Q162.4.
-[Q&As RETIRED 05/22; Item deleted from OASIS] - Q163.
+When scoring M2010 - Patient/Caregiver High-Risk Drug Education, does the clinician need to follow up a response of 1 - Yes with a list of all high-risk medications they educated the patient/caregiver on, or is it acceptable to score this item as 1 - Yes either with "all" listed or is any additional documentation required at all?
+[Q&A EDITED 05/22; EDITED 10/16; ADDED 04/15; Previously CMS Qtrly Q&A 10/14 Q12]

+A161.5.
+It would be expected that instructions on ALL high-risk medications would be documented in the clinical record following agency policy.

+Q162.2.
+[Q&A RETIRED 10/16; changed look back period in C2]

+Q163.
 M2020.
 I have had several patients who use a list of medications to self-administer their meds.
 Would this be considered a drug diary or chart?
 [Q&A EDITED 05/22; EDITED 08/07]